What is the Weather Like in Niue in October?

 Tropical Storms in October

 The cyclone season in Niue runs from November to April.
-Therefore, Niue has a very low risk of cyclone in October.
-Although there have been no major cyclones in Niue in recent years, the island is prone to tropical storms and cyclones in specific conditions and when the temperatures exceed 27°C / 80°F.
+Therefore, Niue has a very low risk of cyclones in October.

 With the tail end of the busy season over, October leaves travellers with more options, fewer crowds and often, lower prices.
 That’s quite a good combo if you ask us!
 October also sees the end of the whale watching and swimming season so if you are planning a trip to Niue for this unique experience, try to get there in early October.
 Here are a few more recommendations for things to do in October.

-Road Trip – Hop into one of the many rental cars available in Niue and head to one of the dozens of hidden gems.
+Road Trip – Hop into one of the many rental cars available or on a bike or e-bike and head to one of the dozens of hidden gems.
 From chasms to forests or even the outdoor Hikulagi Sculpture Park, there are heaps to discover around Niue.
 We also suggest stopping for lunch in one of the local restaurants for a real taste of Pacific cuisine!

 Snorkelling – It is getting hotter in October, which means that you’ve got to find ways to cool down!
 Cocktails, admittedly, are a great solution, but snorkelling is better – trust us!
 With rock pools and vibrant sea life, you will be amazed by what is hidden just under the ocean’s surface.
 You can usually hire snorkelling gear directly from your accommodation or jump on a tour to be shown the best snorkelling spots.